 Below is some information to hopefully help you decide to use Bygone Boating as your number one choice for a wonderful holiday on the River Thames, and the things you will need to know and take into account!

-First of all, below is a review from a couple who hired Bernadette ll this year (2017) - may give you a few ideas, and a feel for what to expect:
+First of all, below are a few snippets from a review that a couple who hired Bernadette ll in her first year (2017) - may give you a few ideas, and a feel for what to expect:

-"Arrived at Harleyford Estate security gate entrance in good time and were directed towards the new lagoon car park where we were met by Jeff & Sue.
+"Arrived at the Marina in good time and were directed towards the pontoons where we were met by Jeff & Sue.
 A baggage trolley was provided for access onto the pontoons which made life a lot easier transporting our gear to the boat.
 Bernadette was sitting in the sunshine on the end berth looking very grand and welcoming.
-Jeff assisted with baggage transfer then proceeded to provide us with a comprehensive handover detailing all relevant information that we would require while Sue pointed out all domestic arrangements.
+Jeff assisted with baggage transfer then proceeded to provide us with a comprehensive handover detailing all relevant information that we would require, while Sue pointed out all domestic arrangements.
 We were then given the opportunity to conduct a test drive under Jeff's instruction with the additional offer of transiting a Thames lock for the experience if required.

-We were waved off on our weeks adventure heading up-steam towards Henley on Thames passing through several locks with lock keepers to assist and advise.
-We spent our first night on board berthed at Henley (£10 / night) within easy walking distance to the town centre.
-Bernadette was particularly well equipped with all the little extra's that made living on board very comfortable.
+We were waved off on our weeks adventure passing through several locks with lock keepers to assist and advise.
+Bernadette was particularly well equipped, with all the little extra's that made living on board very comfortable.
 Good fridge space to cool the wine, loads of storage for food, colour TV , central heating, shower and 4 berths, with all linen and bedding provided, the galley was particularly well stocked with condiments and spices for cooking if you so wish.

 A wonderful week on the Thames on a lovely classic motor cruiser that drew many comments and favourable words from passers by and fellow boat users.
-Bernadette is a pleasure to handle, with the addition of a larger rudder and fitted bow thruster is very manoeuvrable.
+Bernadette is a pleasure to handle, with the addition of a larger rudder and fitted bow thruster, she is very manoeuvrable.

-We can not wait to book our next adventure on this lovely little lady, extending our cruising range further a field, we did enjoy the Thames it has loads to offer for all sorts of reasons.
+We can not wait to book our next adventure on this lovely little lady, extending our cruising range further a field, we do enjoy the Thames, it has loads to offer for all sorts of reasons".